tsubik/tsubik/blog/_posts/2014-09-17-ionic-geofence-example-application.md

 permalink: /blog/ionic-geofence-example-application/
 ---

 For some month or two I left the .NET world and spent more time exploring new horizons, especially mobile development stuff.
 I had an idea of mobile application and now have time to make it come true.
 After initial research I decided to build a hybrid application which means the whole thing runs inside WebView component on the device.
-That approach allow me to use javascript and [angularjs](https://angularjs.org/).
+That approach allows me to use javascript with [angularjs](https://angularjs.org/).
 The last thing I needed was some CSS/JS framework to manage visual layer and friend of my came with help suggesting to look at [ionic](http://ionicframework.com/).

 <!--more-->